 Thank you, Mitch Finley, for sharing your article with us! http://www.catholiccourier.com/articles/small-museum-in-pacific-northwest-has-worlds-largest-rosary-collection Mitch Finley / Catholic News Service | 10.24.2017 STEVENSON, Wash.
 (CNS) — Travelers who happen upon a regional museum

-Columbia River Gorge residents are gearing up for the 22nd annual silent auction and dinner at the Columbia Gorge Interpretive Center Museum in Stevenson, Saturday, March 8.
-Across the region supporters are checking their closets and local used clothing venues for just the right outfits.
-This year t
+Columbia River Gorge residents are gearing up for the 26th annual silent auction and dinner at the Columbia Gorge Interpretive Center Museum in Stevenson, Saturday, March 10th.
+This year the theme is “Steam-punk.” steam·punk ˈstēmˌpəNGk/ noun noun: steampunk; noun: steam-punk a genre of

 Time prints of the millennia are boldly etched on the walls of the Columbia Gorge.
 They record a 40-million-year-long story of change, endurance and majesty.
 The first human imprints in the Gorge were left by the Indian cultures that flourished here for thousands of years, drawing both spiritual and physical strength from this.